 Experience O'Keefe Ranch

-Along with the heritage buildings, museum exhibitions, farm animals, a full-service restaurant, a unique gift shop (full of local goods!), and other added special touches - your experience doesn't stop there!
+Although operations have been adjusted to ensure safety during the COVID pandemic, we are happy to provide many activities depending on the season.
+Everything from heritage buildings, museum exhibitions, interactive farm animals, restaurant, a unique gift shop (full of local goods!), and other added special touches - your experience doesn't stop there!
 Click on the "View Events Calendar" for a complete listing of upcoming events and to purchase tickets.

 View Events Calendar

 St. Anne's Church

 The Church was constructed in 'Carpenter Gothic' style and has been recently restored to how it would have looked in 1889.
 St. Anne's Church is still a very popular wedding location.

 Don’t forget to visit our farm animals--a favorite attraction for kids.
 The Jacob Sheep, with their double sets of curved horns, are a rare breed and unique to see.
 The Ranch also features a very friendly herd of goats, and our bird pens are filled with exotic and domestic birds, from roosters to silkies, geese and turkeys.

 Model Railway Display

 The North Okanagan Railroaders Association, since 1982, demonstrate their extraordinary railway building skills upstairs in the Greenhow Museum.
 It is an amazing exhibition showcasing a number of popular train stations throughout the Province.
 There is a narrative offered in several languages.
 This attraction should not be missed during your tour of the Ranch!

 Pioneer Power Club Equipment Displays